-Lobules are a normal part of the breast which produces milk.
-Lobular carcinoma in situ (LCIS) occurs when abnormal cells grow in these lobules of the breast.
-These abnormal cells do not grow in an uncontrolled manner or spread to other areas of the body like cancer.
-However, LCIS is considered a risk factor for future breast cancer .
+Lobules are the part of the breast that produces milk.
+Lobular carcinoma in situ (LCIS) is when there are abnormal cells in the lobules of the breast.
+These abnormal cells do not grow in an uncontrolled way or spread to other parts of the body like cancer.
+But, LCIS is a risk factor for future breast cancer .

 LCIS does not require treatment.